A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Abstract

 \section{Abstract}

-Congress mandated NASA to find 90\% of near-Earth objects (NEO) with sizes over 140~m that are potentially hazardous to the Earth by the year 2020.
-After an in-depth look at a number of alternative approaches, the National Research Council (NRC) concluded in 2010 that this goal was nearly impossible to reach by 2020.
-In this paper, we present a new space mission concept that is capable of addressing the challenges of this Congressional mandate.
-The proposed mission concept relies on two emerging technologies: the technique of synthetic tracking to detect NEOs and the new generation of small and capable interplanetary spacecraft.
+{ We present a new space mission concept that is capable of finding, detecting, and tracking 90\% of near-Earth objects (NEO) with H magnitude of $\rm H\leq22$ (i.e., $\sim$140 m in size) that are potentially hazardous to the Earth.
+The new mission concept relies on two emerging technologies: the technique of synthetic tracking and the new generation of small and capable interplanetary spacecraft.
 Synthetic tracking is a technique that de-streaks asteroid images by taking multiple fast exposures.
-With synthetic tracking, a 600 sec observation with a 10~cm telescope, which can fit in a CubeSat, can detect a 20.5~mag moving object without losing sensitivity from streaking.
-Our primary science objective is to detect, track, catalogue, and characterize 90\% of NEAs of H=22~mag (diameter of 140~m) that could impact the Earth.
-We show that five 9U CubeSats equipped with a 10 cm synthetic tracking camera placed in solar orbit to form a constellation could achieve this objective in $\sim$3 years of observing time.
-Furthermore, our mission will be able to address the goals of the Congressional mandate at a cost of $\sim$10\% compared to that of the space missions studied in the NRC 2010 report.
+With synthetic tracking, an 800 sec observation with a 10~cm telescope in space can detect a moving object with apparent magnitude of 20.5 without losing sensitivity from streaking.
+We refer to NEOs with a minimum orbit intersection distance of $< 0.002$ au as Earth-grazers (EGs), representing typical albedo distributions.
+We show that a constellation of six SmallSats (comparable in size to 9U CubeSats) equipped with 10~cm synthetic tracking cameras and evenly-distributed in 1.0~au heliocentric orbit could detect 90\% of EGs with $\rm H \leq 22~mag$ in $\sim$3.8 years of observing time.
+A more advanced constellation of nine 20~cm telescopes could detect 90\% of $\rm H=24.2~mag$ (i.e., $\rm \sim 50~m$ in size) EGs in less than $5$~years.}

 \keywords{astrometry -- instrumentation: detectors -- minor planets, asteroids: general -- techniques: image processing}